line/armeria/site/src/sphinx/server-sse.rst

     import reactor.core.publisher.Flux;

     Server server = new ServerBuilder()
-            // This service infinitely sends numbers as the data of events for every second.
+            // This service infinitely sends numbers as the data of events every second.
             .service("/long-sse", (ctx, req) -> {
                 // Note that you MUST adjust the request timeout if you want to send events for a
-                // longer time than the configured request timeout.
-The timeout can be unset by
+                // longer period than the configured request timeout.
+The timeout can be disabled by
-                // setting 0 like the below, but it is NOT RECOMMENDED in the real world application. ctx.setRequestTimeout(Duration.ZERO);
+                // setting 0 like the below, but it is NOT RECOMMENDED in the real world application,
+                // because it can leave a lot of unfinished requests. ctx.setRequestTimeout(Duration.ZERO);
                 return ServerSentEvents.fromPublisher(
                         Flux.interval(Duration.ofSeconds(1))